The Foo Fighters, The National, and Liam Gallagher, at the Rock in Rio, Lisbon, 2021

-The north american, Foo Fighters, The National, and the british were Reading Gallhagher, which is supposed to perform at this year’s Rock in Rio, Lisbon, and already have secured the event in 2021, according to the organization.
+The north american, Foo Fighters, The National, and the british were Reading Gallhagher, you should act at this year’s Rock in Rio, Lisbon, and already have secured the event in 2021, which is already announced by the organization.

 “The Foo Fighters, The National, and Liam Gallagher’s rise to the World Stage at Rock City on the 19th of June of the next year, thus maintaining the alignment of the predicted-to-this-day”, refers to the organization of the festival, said in a statement today, said.